yoales/CARTO_DE_Test/README.md

 JOIN max_avg_tips
 ON ST_INTERSECTS(taxi_zones.polygon, max_avg_tips.WKT)
 ```

-In order to visualize this results, we have used `https://bigquerygeoviz.appspot.com/`
+In order to visualize these results, we have used the tool `BigQuery Geo Viz`

 Result:
 ![picture](img/max_taxi_tips_nyc_areas.png)